 The pitch is compelling: your agent connects to a managed browser instance running on Browserbase’s infrastructure.
 No local Chrome processes eating RAM.
 No headless browser configuration.
 Anti-bot stealth mode built in.
 Session recording for debugging.
 And Stagehand’s “act on this page” approach means agents describe what they want to do in plain English instead of crafting selectors.

-With 3,200 GitHub stars, 340 forks, and backing from a well-funded startup, this is the most established cloud browser MCP server.
-But cloud-only means a paid service with ongoing costs — and the MCP server has some rough edges that matter.
+With 3,300 GitHub stars, 349 forks, and backing from a well-funded startup, this is the most established cloud browser MCP server.
+The March 2026 v3.0.0 release brought breaking changes — simplified tool names, fewer tools, and a new default model — signaling a shift toward their hosted MCP endpoint.
+But cloud-only means a paid service with ongoing costs, and the MCP server still has rough edges that matter.

 What It Does